egonw/bioschemas-for-mortals/paper/paper.md

 The [register](https://docs.google.com/spreadsheets/d/1pjHv7oKqt-RDcIWIL3r0MNISLj2JHRSL/edit?gid=1406033492#gid=1406033492) of assets includes documentation (by type), whether up to date, for materials both internal and available through some key external resources such TeSS and Zenodo.
 Some of the information here also ties into the web interface and usability of Bioschemas (Task 7).

-1. Use cases are only available from the specification (profiles) & a page of use cases (under live deploys) which is not on the menu, and does not list all use cases.
+1. Use cases are only available from the specification (profiles) & a page of use cases (under live deploys) which is not on the menu, and does not list all use cases.   <!-- could be clearer: Use cases are only available from the specification (profiles) and a page of use cases (under live deploys); the latter is not on the navigation menus at all, and not all use cases are linked from the profiles pages  -->
 2. There is a 2nd repo for specifications but the link is labelled examples; not accessible (images in a table).
 The examples is different from the pop up (3)
 3. Profiles have pop up examples, but others are from repo (2)
 4. Can reach use cases from profile by the links tab \- could be clearer